JJConsulting/JJMasterData/doc/Documentation/articles/components/overview_component.md

 The *Component* field will be used to configure the formatting of information shown in the column.

-You can access the *Component* field through the tab Fields - Component - Component.
+You can access the *Component* field through the tab Fields - Component - Component box.

 Information can be individually configured for each column in the table.